some-ip-com/open-someip-spec/src/someip-rpc.rst

     :status: valid
     :collapse: True

-The notifier shall be an event that transports the value of a field on change and follows the rules for events.
+The notifier shall send an event message that transports the value of a field on change and follows the rules for events.

 .. heading:: Error Handling
     :id: feat_req_someip_364